cleverpush/cleverpush-developer-docs/content/sdks/android.md

      </application>
     {{< /highlight >}}

-    Be sure to insert your correct `[CLEVERPUSH.CHANNEL.ID]`, which can be found in the CleverPush settings and to replace `[YOUR.PACKAGE.NAME]` with your package name.
+    Be sure to insert your correct `[CLEVERPUSH.CHANNEL.ID]`, which can be found in the CleverPush settings.
+    Alternatively, you can also leave this `<meta-data..` line out and specify the App's Package Name in the CleverPush channel settings.

 3. In the `onCreate` method of your Main activity, call `CleverPush.getInstance(this).init();`